Are you living and breathing your yoga ON and OFF the mat?

 While the practice of yoga can increase physical strength and flexibility and aid in calming the mind, what’s the point if we’re still rigid, weak and stressed-out in day-to-day life?

-The Yamas can be observed in our actions, words and thoughts.
-They help us to purify our nature and form a healthier and happier society.
+The Yamas are five concepts that can be observed in our bodies, senses, actions, words and thoughts.
+They help us to purify our nature, morals and values and form a healthier and happier relationship ourselves and with society.

 1Ahimsa/ NonViolence